-ELC 204 - Digital Electronics Circuits II (4)
+ELC-204 Digital Electronics Circuits II

-This course is the second course in a two-course sequence in electronics.
-It builds upon the first course with a study of solid-state voltage and power amplifiers, emitter followers, field-effect transistors and circuits, thyristors, frequency effects, and op-amps.
-Lecture [3.00], Laboratory [3.00].
+This couse is the second course in a two-course sequence in electronics.
+It builds upon the first course with a study of solid-state voltage and power amplifiers, emitter followers, field-effect transistors and circuits, thyristors, frequency effects, and opamps.

-ELC 214 - Communication Systems I (4)
+ELC-214 Communication Systems I

 This course emphasizes the application of electronic communication theory to practical systems.
 This first course of a two-course sequence covers AM and FM systems, television, and telephone.
 Digital and data communication will be introduced, and continued in Communication Systems II.
-Lecture [3.00], Laboratory [3.00].